CLIMADA features

 -

-CLIMADA is a framework and not a data model.
-The focus lies on its broad
+CLIMADA is a framework, not a data model.
+It focuses on broad applications and flexibility rather than data

 -

-Any event time scales: annual extremes, isolate events, seasonal or monthly
+Adapts to different time scales: annual extremes, isolated events, seasonal or monthly

 extremes, hourly forecasts, ...